 Once you understand everything in full, it will all be pieced together—almost magically.

 The author discovered his kids wanted to know "everything" about Santa.
-This story was used as a teaching platform to educate children.
-Everything form being a good person, friend, and sibling.
-Everything is covered— ethics, morals, history, science, art, literature, sports, cars, health, geography and real life events.
+This story was used as a teaching platform to educate.
+Everything from being a good person, friend, and sibling.
+Multiple topics are covered— ethics, morals, history, science, art, literature, sports, cars, health, geography and real-life events.